wangjiangshan0725/RF-Solver-Edit/README.md

 # 👨‍💻 ToDo
 - ☑️ Release the gradio demo
-- ☑️ Release scripts to for more image editing cases
+- ☑️ Release scripts for more image editing cases
 - ☐ Release the code for video editing